ssauloferreira/hudson/README.md

 <img src="docs\art\logo.png"  width=50% height=50%>

 # hudson
-Hudson is a project of a mobile application based on financees management.
+Hudson is a project of a mobile application for financial management.

 ## Context
-This project should become a mobile application of financees management.
-The main work goal is help people to add incomes and expenses in order to organize their financial movements.
+This project must be a mobile application of financial management.
+The main work goal is helping people to point their general incomes and expenses in order to organize their financial movements, making it possible by offering a quick view of recent transactions and organizing them by the days of the month.
 This app should be available initially for Android and (maybe) Web and for free.

 First things first, the app functionalities are the following:
 - Register recurring incomes and expenses